 Exemptions and Waiver Requirements

-Effective Fall 2014, the Texas Legislature passed Senate Bill 1210, which mandates that some State of Texas Exemption and Waiver Programs are affected by a student’s financial aid Satisfactory Academic Progress (SAP).
+Effective Fall 2014, the Texas Legislature passed Senate Bill 1210, which mandates that some State of Texas Exemption and Waiver Programs are affected by a student's financial aid Satisfactory Academic Progress (SAP).
 Students may view a complete list of exemption and waiver eligibility requirements on the College for all Texans website, www.collegeforalltexans.com.
 Students who are not making financial aid Satisfactory Academic Progress may not be eligible to receive certain exemptions or waivers.
 A financial aid suspension appeal form may be submitted to the District Associate Director of Financial Aid, who will review all pertinent information and will make a decision regarding the exemption or waiver.
-The appeal process for tuition or exemption waivers follows the same procedures as any other financial aid appeal and may take up to 14 days to process.
+The appeal process for tuition or exemption waivers follows the same procedures as any other financial aid appeal.

 In order for students to be eligible for financial aid, they must be attending all classes.
 Financial aid may be removed for classes the student is not attending.
 If a student is turned in for non-attendance, the financial aid office must receive a non-attendance form.
-The form must be completed by each instructor and turned into financial aid in the current semester.
+The form must be completed by each instructor that the student in for non-attendance.
+The form must be turned into financial aid in the current semester.
 The instructor must indicate that the student is in attendance and can successfully complete the course.
 Upon receiving the form, financial aid may reinstate the funds.

 Return of Title IV Funds